Nelgamix/python_subtitles_utilities/README.md

-# python_subtitles_utilities
+# Python subtitles utility
-Python program used to manipulate subtitle files (shifting, renaming...)
+Python program used to manipulate subtitle files (shifting, renaming...).

-Useful for series
+Useful for series.

 ## Usage
 You should have python 3.5 installed, and have it in the PATH.